olkhramov/wslarbs/README.md

 ./change_dns.sh
 ```

+## CA certificates

+Your organization may have its own CA certificates.
+You can add them to the WSL by putting them in the `ca-certificates` directory.
+The `install.sh` script will automatically copy them to the right place.
+Just make sure the files are in the right format (`.crt`).

 ## Annex: Before you start

 You need to have WSL installed.
 If you don't have it, you can install it by following the instructions [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).